eclipse-embed-cdt/eclipse-plugins/README-MAINTAINER.md

 In Gerrit, click **CODE_REVIEW+2** and then **SUBMIT** to merge the changes.

-The commit will trigger the [SimRel](https://ci.eclipse.org/simrel/) Jenkins aggregator pipeline:
+After a while (it might take about 10 minutes), the commit will trigger the [SimRel](https://ci.eclipse.org/simrel/) Jenkins aggregator pipeline:

 - <https://ci.eclipse.org/simrel/job/simrel.runaggregator.pipeline/>

-In about 7-8 min it'll automatically rebuild the staging repo:
+After another while (about 10 min) it'll automatically rebuild the staging repo:

 - <https://download.eclipse.org/staging/>